Written by Anthony O’Neill – Licensed Pest Management Professional

 As German roaches are so small, they can hide their flat bodies in the smallest cracks and crevices.

-These insects prefer warm, dark, quiet places and as long as they have access to the four basic requirements of water, food, warmth, and shelter, they will be able to hide during the day undetected.
+These insects prefer warm, dark, quiet places and as long as they have access to the basic requirements of water, food, warmth, and shelter, they will be able to hide during the day undetected.